 Hi, I am

-a mental health counselor, English teacher, reflective addiction specialist in training, and food addiction professional.
+a mental health counselor, English teacher, reflective addiction counselor, and food addiction professional.

 Reflecting on my story, I find the core calling to my helping vocation in the summer of 1995 as the 17-year-old Eszter was sitting under a walnut tree in her grandmother’s garden by Lake Balaton.
 It was there that I vividly envisioned myself as a helping professional, as I was pondering my options for further studies.
 Although, at that time, my path eventually led me to study English at Pázmány University, the calling voice has not gone silent ever since.
 Before starting university, I had spent a year in England as a volunteer caregiver.
 This experience had a life-long impact on me, and the insights I gained there became an indelible and fundamentally defining part of my identity.